getcarina/getcarina.com/CONTRIBUTING.md

 A few specific guidelines for container content:

-- For the first-level headings in an article, use the H3 level (designated by 3 hash marks).
+- For the first-level headings in an article, use the H3 level (designated by ###).
 Avoid using more than three levels of heading in an article (H3, H4, and H5) .
 If you need more than three levels, you should consider breaking your article into two or more articles.

 - When code includes placeholders, show them in camelCase and enclose them in angle brackets.
 For example, `<hostName>`.
+For more information, see [Placeholder text](https://one.rackspace.com/display/devdoc/Placeholder+%28variable%29+text).

 - Show the long forms of command flags on first use in tutorials intended for beginners.
 For example, `--interactive` and `--tty`.
 You can then introduce the short version (for example, `-i`, `-t`, or `-it`) and use it consistently throughout the article.
 Long versions are preceded by a double hyphen; short versions are preceded by a single hyphen.